ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 The Oblivous Gateway Resource receives this request, selects the key it generated previously using the key identifier from the message, and decrypts the message.
-As this request is directed to the same server, the Oblivious Gateway Resource does not need to initiate an HTTP request to the target resource.
+As this request is directed to the same server, the oblivious gateway resource does not need to initiate an HTTP request to the target resource.
 The request can be served directly by the target resource, which generates a minimal response (consisting of just a 200 status code) as follows: